KILTprotocol/docs/docs/develop/workshop/03-attester/03-ctype.md

 yarn ts-node attester/generateCtype.ts
 ```

-OK, now before we can issue credentials, we need a <span class="label-role claimer">Claimer</span> to request one!
+OK, now before we can issue credentials, we need a <span className="label-role claimer">Claimer</span> to request one!
 Let's move on!